 Make California Pizza Kitchen Sedona White Corn Tortilla Soup at home.
 The tortillas provide the thickening for this very special CPK tortilla soup while also adding that unique corn masa flavor.

 You really can recreate this famous soup recipe at home.
-All of these ingredients are easy to find, and in no time at all you can make a delicious bowl of soup.
+All of the ingredients are easy to find.
+In no time at all, you can make a delicious bowl of soup.

 What makes California Pizza Kitchen Sedona White Corn Tortilla Soup so good?

 Fresh ingredients make for a delicious bowl of soup.
 Sure, you can always open up a can of soup, but it is easy to make a tasty bowl of homemade soup.

 Here’s a list of what you need: